puppetlabs/influxdb/REFERENCE.md

 Data type: `Boolean`

 Whether to manage a repository to provide InfluxDB packages.

-Defaults to true
+Default value: ``false``

 ##### <a name="manage_setup"></a>`manage_setup`

 Data type: `Boolean`

 Whether to perform initial setup of InfluxDB.
 This will create an initial organization, bucket, and admin token.
-Defaults to true.

 Default value: ``true``